-Mariellen spends a lot of her travel time in India, the country she calls her ‘muse’ and which she can’t get enough of - she's up to her eighth visit.
+Mariellen spends a lot of her travel time in India, the country she calls her ‘muse’ and which she can’t get enough of.
 What I love is her willingness to question herself and what she does – she’s a seeker and meaningful travel is one of her pathways, as is yoga.

 Hole in the Donut

 This is the perfect site for all you cultural and history hounds.
 Barbara loves delving deep into the places she visits and she notices everything – you can tell by checking out her photography.
 You can click on many of her pictures and get a large format… she manages to put as much detail into her photographs as her stories.